 Treatment of the major concepts and techniques of single variable calculus, with careful statements but few proofs.
 Differential and integral calculus of the elementary functions with associated analytic geometry.
-Pre-requisite: MATH 161.
+Pre-requisite: MATH 161 or MATH 128 and MATH 126 or instructor consent.
 (IAI M1 900-1, MTH 901) (5 credit, 5 lecture, 0 lab)